 In order to relieve as well as prevent additional arthritis symptoms, medical professionals recommend that patients remain physically active despite the initial discomfort that may be felt during certain activities.
 Arthritis exercise keeps joints moving, which in turn will keep them lubricated, while building strength in the muscles surrounding the affected joints adding much needed joint support.
-If the affected joints do not move, the surrounding muscles will become weaker and in some cases will shrink.
+If the affected joints do not move, the surrounding muscles will become weaker, and in some cases, will shrink.

 The unique motorized Theracycle allows the user to get the gentle physical exercise they need without the pain and exhaustion associated with traditional exercise equipment.
 Consider using Theracycle to relieve your arthritis symptoms with the Theracycle 100 for a lower body workout or aim for a full body workout with the Theracycle 200.

-Athritis symptoms, specifically osteoarthritis symptoms, can differ quite a bit from patient to patient depending on the severity of the joint degeneration.
+Arthritis symptoms, specifically osteoarthritis symptoms, can differ quite a bit from patient to patient depending on the severity of the joint degeneration.
 Some patients experience debilitating arthritis symptoms, while other osteoarthritis sufferers have very few symptoms in spite of dramatic joint damage displayed on x-rays.
 Osteoarthritis symptoms may also be intermittent as patients with OA of the hands and knees experiencing years of pain-free periods between symptoms.
 Typically, affected joints are painful, ache or stiffen first thing in the morning.
 Osteoarthritis symptoms also occur frequently during or after use or the affected limbs, while some OA sufferers experience stiffness after extended periods of inactivity.

 Examples of Osteoarthritis Symptoms include: